multimediaeval/multimediaeval.github.io/_editions/2020/tasks/scenechange.md

 #### Evaluation Methodology
 Participants submit scene change examples for all images in the test set.
-The scene change is evaluated in an user study, where study participants are randomly shown original and composed images and are asked to point out whether the image is original or not.
-The study is repeated twice, once time-restricted, similar to [3] and once unrestricted (as in the prior example).
+The scene change is evaluated in an user study, where study participants are randomly shown original and composed images and are asked to point out which image was originally taken at the location.
+The study is repeated twice, once time-restricted, similar to [3] and once unrestricted.
 A good algorithm produces shallow fakes: it demonstrates a high error rate on the time-restricted experiment and a low error rate on the unbounded experiment.
 Submissions are ranked on the difference in error rates between the two experiments.

 #### References